-Creation Fest has a growing children's and young people's ministry.
-Creation Fest Ltd takes seriously its responsibility to protect and safeguard the welfare of children, young people and vulnerable adults entrusted to our care.
+Creation Fest Ltd has a growing children's and young people's ministry.
+Creation Fest Ltd takes seriously its responsibility to protect and safeguard the welfare of everyone entrusted to our care.

 The highest standards of behaviour towards children, young people and vulnerable adults will be maintained in all circumstances.
-All workers may have contact with children, young people and vulnerable adults and therefore all volunteers will be asked whether they have been subject to criminal or civil proceedings.
+All workers may have contract with children, young people and vulnerable adults and therefore all volunteers will be asked whether they have been subject to criminal or civil proceedings.